-Test Rigs shall be categorised depending on their role, functionality and scope of usage and their criticality level shall be arrived at based on the criticality level of the subsystem of the Air System or an Airbone Store to be tested using these test rigs.
+Test Rigs shall be categorised depending on their role, functionality and scope of usage and their criticality level shall be arrived at based on the criticality level of the subsystem of the Air System or an Airbone Airborne Store to be tested using these test rigs.

 - a.
 Test Rigs shall be categorised as follows: - Type 1: Test Rigs used only during development phase - Type 2: Test Rigs used during development as well as production phase - Type 3: Test Rigs used only during production phase - Type 4: Test Rigs delivered to User Services including the test rigs used during development/production phase and then delivered to User Services - b.
-The criticality level of the test rig used for a subsystem of an Air System or an Airbone Store shall be arrived at based on the criticality level of such subsystem/Airbone Store. - c.
+The criticality level of the test rig used for a subsystem of an Air System or an Airbone Airborne Store shall be arrived at based on the criticality level of such subsystem/Airbone Airborne Store. - c.
 The regulations given in this Subpart are applicable for the test rigs of the highest criticality level and can be tailored further by deliberations amongst all the stakeholders for their application for the test rigs of other criticality levels.
-Such tailoring aspects may be addressed in the ACP.
+Self-approvals shall be enabled by TAA during test and evaluation phase for the test rigs associated with Non-Critical airborne stores.
+Such tailoring aspectsmay be addressed in the ACP.